videoDAC/streaming-back-end/STREAM-CONSUMER.md

 A base html page for this is [here](./hlsjs-multi-player.html).

+# Pay-to-play App Template (Android)

+videoDAC has developed a template for creating a Pay-to-play streaming app, and publishing tpo Google Play, so that a consumer can watch on their Android smartphone, and pay per minute to play the stream.

+More instructions on that are in [the android repository in the videoDAC project](../../../android).

 # Who is the consumer?

 A consumer of streaming content can be in many forms: